andreasdominik/ADoSnipsAutomation/README.md

 This is a skill for the SnipsHermesQnD framework for Snips.ai written in Julia.

+Language: the app-code is written using the multi-language tools of the framework (with English and German already implemented) and can be adapted (within some minutes) to any language by adding the "sentences" and intents to the database in a new language.

 The full documentation is just work-in-progress!
 Current version can be visited here:

 [Framework Documentation](https://andreasdominik.github.io/ADoSnipsQnD/dev)

+### Susi is not Snips:
+NLU (natural language understanding) definition files are added for (English and) German and make it possible to use the skill with Susi (Susi is no Snips) without Snips or the Snips console!

 ## Skill